How To Copy A File/Directory From Local To Remote Machine In Linux / FreeBSD?

 Copying a folder

-Now if you want to copy a directory name dir1 to remote system then use the following command in your terminal.
+Now if you want to copy a directory name dir1 to the remote system then use the following command in your terminal.

 scp -r /home/dir1 [email protected]:/home/